sahanes/jubilant-barnacle/README.md

 📝 Development Notes

 - Implemented secure file handling
-- Optimized chunk processing (59 chunks)
+- Optimized chunk processing
 - Configured CORS for production domains

+This architecture shines with its clean separation - a scalable serverless backend and polished frontend UI that can be deployed and maintained independently, delivering production-ready performance.